ramonpzg/people-analytics/README.md

 This lesson covers Panel Data in Python.
 Panel Data is a blend of Time Series and Cross-Sectional Analysis, this means that it deals with data at different time intervals but with some consistency and following the same sample.

-### Lesson 2.5 - Logistic Regression (Optional)

 ### Lesson 3 - Lasso Regression

-Lasso regression is a regression model with a penalty applied to the coefficients of your independent variables if these coefficients don't contribute much to the model.
-This is a regularization method where the a coefficient that has been penalized by the model gets turned immediately into 0.
+Lasso regression is a regression model with a penalty applied to the coefficients of your independent variables, if these coefficients don't contribute much to the model.
+This is a regularization method where the coefficient that has been penalized by the model gets turned immediately into 0.

 ### Lesson 4 - NLP and Topic Modeling